Solar System Class 8 Notes Pdf

 Mars

-- fourth planet from the sun
+- the fourth planet from the sun

 - No. of Moons: 2 (Phobos, Deimos)